claudiobartolini/functions/README.md

 # Example
 REPOSITORY                      TAG        ID              CREATED node                            10         1934b0b038d1    5 days ago
-<your username>/node-web-app    latest     d64d3505b0d2    1 minute ago
+<username>/box-functions-poc    latest     d64d3505b0d2    1 minute ago
 Run the image
 Running your image with -d runs the container in detached mode, leaving the container running in the background.
 The -p flag redirects a public port to a private port inside the container.
 Run the image you previously built: